DaveMon79/Hide-your-digits/README.md

 # Difficulties

-I found the whole project extremely difficult, with it being my first attempt at coding with Javascript.
-Whie there was endless YouTube tutorial videos to refer to, i struggled to find any examples which fit the flow of the code I had already written.
+I found the whole project extremely difficult with it being my first attempt at coding with Javascript.
+While there's endless YouTube tutorial videos to refer to, i struggled to find any examples which fit the flow of the code I had already written.

 # Success

-* I was able to write a base code with working prompt boxes which store user information in variables
+* After many hours of researh i was able to write a base code for the password generator.
+With a few tweeks from my tutor the password generator began to work.

-* While i'm still a javascript novice, i have far greater undertanding of how it works and what it can do
+* While i'm still a javascript novice, i have far greater undertanding of how it works and what it can do.

 # Credits

-* My Tutor - Navpreet Ahuja
+* My Tutor - Michael Zapata
 * You Tube - Tutorial videos
 * https://www.w3schools.com/ - for code tips